Aalto Scientific Computing

-This contains documentation about scientific and data-intensive computing at Aalto and beyond.
+This site contains documentation about scientific and data-intensive computing at Aalto University and beyond.
 It is targeted towards Aalto researchers, but has some useful information for everyone.
-The data management section is useful even to non-computational researchers.

 Aalto provides a wide variety of support for scientific computing.
 For a summary, see the IT Services for Research page.
 For information about data storage at Aalto, see the section on data management below.